theliendem/Met-Maestro/scope.md

 8. Polyrhythm support? maybe with visuals too
 9. Different themes for customizability
 10. Add a stats page where you can see how much you've played each show, how long you've had the app open, etc.
+11. Reference tone playback (play A440 or selected reference pitch for ear-training)
+12. Transposition / notation filter (display notes as Bb/Eb instrument view)
+13. Live waveform or spectrum visualiser for tuner screen

 ---